stonecauldron/tile-mapper/report/paper.md

 ---

 # Introduction
-Video games are a medium that combines the artifacts from many different fields.
+Video games are a medium that combines artifacts from many different fields.
 Be it music, visual arts or architecture they all have their influence on the overall feel of a given game.

 This wide need for resources explains partly why games are so costly to develop.
-Procedural content generation--the automatic creation of game content--has emerged as an answer to this problem and is currently widely used.
-For example, *No Man's Sky* is a space exploration game that has used procedural generation to generate a whole universe of over 18 quintillion planets $1.8 \cdot 10^{19}$, suffice to say that you would need many lifetimes to explore them all.
+Procedural content generation has emerged as an answer to this problem and is currently widely used.
+For example, *No Man's Sky* is a space exploration game that uses procedural generation to generate a whole universe of over 18 quintillion planets $1.8 \cdot 10^{19}$, suffice to say that you would need many lifetimes to explore them all.

 Tile maps are a staple of many genres of games, they are formed by individual tiles of predefined size and assembled into a grid.
 Traditionally they are built